roblaing/webgames/ricerocks/README.md

 makes otherwise dry and abstract theory easy to visualise.

-In the case of JavaScript &mdash; which at time of writing doesn't support parallelism because it is single threaded &mdash; concurrency is largely optical illusion created by looping through sequential steps over-and-over very rapidly, though you still get race conditions which I'll get to shortly.
+In the case of JavaScript &mdash; which at time of writing doesn't support parallelism because it is single threaded &mdash; concurrency is largely an optical illusion created by looping through sequential steps over-and-over very rapidly, though you still get race conditions which I'll get to shortly.

 To avoid the old video games problem of becoming unplayable as hardware gets faster, we use